-We have also discussed with pupils the potential for coronavirus to spread when they socialise in groups outside school and have reminded them of the importance of following social distancing guidance in the wider community.
-Staff transport to and from work Potential for increased exposure to coronavirus (and potential for introduction into the school) through use of public transport at peak times.
-All staff Serious Where staff would normally use public transport to travel to work, we will discuss options to alleviate this eg: provision of parking or parking permits, or facilities such as secure cycle storage to support people to walk, run or cycle to work where possible. med ium med ium Risk of exposure to coronavirus whilst using school vehicles.
+We will liaise with transport providers and any relevant LA department if applicable to ensure that their drivers/escorts do not work if they have symptoms of the virus, hygiene rules are followed and appropriate distance kept between passengers.
+(See link above to transport guidance published on 11/08/20) Exposure to coronavirus while travelling to and from school and within wider social groupings (outside school).
+(Predominantly applicable to secondary pupils) Pupils Serious Pupil travel arrangements have been taken into consideration in our plans for opening as follows: We will encourage pupils to walk or cycle to school where possible.
+Reviewed numbers of pupils travelling at different times of the day and have adjusted timings of sessions to avoid peak times on public transport to reduce the likelihood of pupils mixing with each other and coming into contact with other people on the journey to and from school We have provided clear messages to pupils about minimising the use of public transport and how to reduce the risks of transmission outside of school.
+We have also discussed with pupils the potential for coronavirus to spread when they socialise in groups outside school and have reminded them of the importance of following social distancing guidance in the wider community. med ium med ium Staff transport to and from work Potential for increased exposure to coronavirus (and potential for introduction into the school) through use of All staff Serious Where staff would normally use public transport to travel to work, we will discuss options to alleviate this eg: provision of parking or parking permits, or facilities such as secure cycle storage to support people to walk, run or cycle to work where possible. med ium med ium pub time blic transport at peak nes.
+Staff to avoid sharing transport with a colleague where possible.
+If this is the case, staff to take precautions with handsanitiser, ventilation in the car and wearing face masks cord k of exposure to ronavirus whilst using nool vehicles.
 Pupils and staff Serious School vehicles will be used for essential purposes only.
-Passenger numbers to be reduced to allow for social distancing Where possible consistent allocation of driver, escort and passengers to vehicle.
-Hard surfaces eg: steering wheel, handbrake other controls, door handle, seat belts etc to be cleaned after use.
+Passenger numbers to be reduced to allow for social distancing Where possible consistent allocation of driver, escort and passengers to vehicle. med ium med ium Hard surfaces eg: steering wheel, handbrake other controls, door handle, seat belts etc to be cleaned after use.
 Vehicle users wash hands before entering the vehicle.
 Sanitiser and wipes available for use within the vehicle.
-School safeguarding procedures to be followed on re: 1:1 transport in school vehicles. med ium med ium
+School safeguarding procedures to be followed on re: 1:1 transport in school vehicles.